wacncontent/CustomizeTool/output/articles/storage/storage-nodejs-how-to-use-blob-storage.md

 ## Overview

-This article shows you how to perform common scenarios using the Azure Blob service.
+This article shows you how to perform common scenarios using Blob storage.
 The samples are written via the Node.js API.
 The scenarios covered include how to upload, list, download, and delete blobs.

 [AZURE.INCLUDE [storage-blob-concepts-include](../includes/storage-blob-concepts-include.md)]